 The Stock Crossings Working Group was established to develop best practice guidelines for stock movements across and along roads.
 In doing so, it reviewed all the existing issues, policies and practices, and assessed the merits and disadvantages of each.
 The result was a discussion document in 2001, followed by draft Guidelines for Stock Crossing issued in 2004.
-These Guidelines have since been reviewed and the revised Guidelines were released in April 2010.
+These Guidelines were reviewed and revised Guidelines were released in April 2010.
+A further review led to the third version of the Guidelines being released in 2014.
+Download Guidelines.

 In December 2005, Waikato District Council presented a policy to have no stock crossings at-grade by 2015.
 The Council decided to issue no new permits for at-grade crossing, and to subsidise 25% of the costs of underpasses replacing existing crossings.
 The decision followed an extensive consultation process, and fed directly back into the subsequent development of the national Guidelines for Stock Crossings.